Biochemist: Employment

 Biochemists are typically employed in the life sciences, where they work in the pharmaceutical or biotechnology industry in a research role.
 They are also employed in academic institutes, where in addition to pursuing their research, they may also be involved with teaching undergraduates, training graduate students, and collaborating with post-doctoral fellows.

-The U.S. Bureau of Labor Statistics (BLS) estimates that jobs in the biochemist, combined with the statistics of biophysicists, field would increase by 31% between 2004 and 2014 because of the demand in medical research and development of new drugs and products, and the preservation of the environment.

 Because of a biochemists' background in both biology and chemistry, they may also be employed in the medical, industrial, governmental, and environmental fields.
 Slightly more than half of the biological scientists are employed by the Federal State and local governments.
 The field of medicine includes nutrition, genetics, biophysics, and pharmacology; industry includes beverage and food technology, toxicology, and vaccine production; while the governmental and environmental fields includes forensic science, wildlife management, marine biology, and viticulture.

 The average income of a biochemist was $82,150 in 2017.
 The range of the salaries begin around 44,640 to 153,810, reported in 2017.
-The Federal Government in 2005 reported the average salaries in different fields associated with biochemistry and being a biochemist.
+The United States Federal Government in 2005 reported the average salaries in different fields associated with biochemistry and being a biochemist.
 General biological scientists in nonsupervisory, supervisory, and managerial positions earned an average salary of $69,908; microbiologists, $80,798; ecologists, $72,021; physiologists, $93,208; geneticists, $85,170; zoologists, $101,601; and botanists, $62,207.